anitameh/anitameh.github.io/_pages/about.md

 permalink: "/about/"
 ---

-## Hi, I'm Anita!
+## **Hi, I'm Anita!**

 I work in tech and have lots of different interests.
 Right now, I'm a data scientist and early member of the [AI Labs](https://www.ft.com/content/4f5720ce-1552-11e8-9376-4a6390addb44) at [BlackRock](https://www.blackrock.com/us/individual).

-I am part of (what some call) the first class of data scientists who graduated right around the time [Hal Varian was predicting statistics would be sexy](https://flowingdata.com/2009/02/25/googles-chief-economist-hal-varian-on-statistics-and-data/).
-All this means is that I've "grown up" on the front-lines as my field has rapidly evolved.
+I am part of (what some call) the first class of data scientists.
+I graduated right when [Hal Varian was predicting statistics would be sexy](https://flowingdata.com/2009/02/25/googles-chief-economist-hal-varian-on-statistics-and-data/), and have "grown up" on the front-lines as my field has rapidly evolved.

 I thrive in the intersection of data, engineering, product and business.
 That involves  wading through ambiguous problem spaces; having deep user-empathy and seeing the beauty in simplicity; and being able to combine components from vastly different fields  to invent new ideas.
 Bayesian methods and U.S. K-12 education have a special spot in my heart.